-- Be in good standing at an accredited college or university
+- In good standing at an accredited college or university

-- Show evidence of Christian commitment and academic potential
+- Shown evidence of Christian commitment and academic potential

 Free Transcript Review

 College credits from most accredited two- and four-year institutions are widely transferable to Milligan College.
 Send us your transcript(s) and our Registrar will review them and get you a free evaluation of what credits will transfer to Milligan.
 Read more about our Transfer Credit Policy »